kvalle/writings/implement-a-programming-language.md

 Depending on your level of familiarity with the concepts, the tutorial should take anywhere from a few hours to a day or more to complete.
 By the end, however, you will have implemented a language with proper lexical scoping, first class functions, and a simple Lisp-like syntax.
-More importantly, you'll be done making your first language done, and ready to continue exploring.
+More importantly, you'll be done making your first language, and ready to continue exploring.

 Have fun!

-*Oh, by the way, if you do follow the tutorial and implement a language, I would love to hear your feedback.*
+*And by the way, if you do follow the tutorial and implement a language, I would love to hear your feedback.*